Last Updated: July 17, 2020

 10.4.
 KnowBe4 shall enter into a contract with each Subprocessor whereby KnowBe4 shall require the Subprocessor to comply with obligations no less onerous than KnowBe4’s obligations under this DPA.
 KnowBe4 shall ensure the subcontracting agreement with such Subprocessor includes appropriate contractual provisions in accordance with Data Protection Laws.

 10.5.
 Such subcontracting under this Section 10 shall not release KnowBe4 from its responsibility under the Agreement.
 KnowBe4 shall be responsible for the work and activities of all Subprocessors.

-11.3 If for any reason the aforementioned data transfer mechanisms are deemed inadequate by the appropriate regulatory body such as the European Commission, the parties will show good faith to enter into the appropriate data transfer mechanism(s) pursuant to Article 46 of the GDPR.
+11.2 If for any reason the aforementioned data transfer mechanism is deemed inadequate by the appropriate regulatory body such as the European Commission, the Parties will show good faith to enter into the appropriate data transfer mechanism(s) pursuant to Article 46 of the GDPR.
 This may include, but is not limited to, data protection certification and seals and marks.

 12.1.
 Without prejudice to any obligations under this Section 12, following termination or expiration of the Agreement for whatever reason, KnowBe4 shall cease processing Customer Data and shall require that all Subprocessors cease processing Customer Data.